Russ Harvey Consulting - Computer and Internet Services

 Of course, it is different if you wish to create or edit the content of a website.
 Then you need to view the HTML behind the site.

-If you ignore the HTML (and particularly the stuff at the start of a page) in a simple web page you'll see mostly normal text surrounded by tags enclosed by chevron brackets:
+If you ignore the HTML (and particularly the stuff at the start of a page) in a simple web page you'll see mostly normal text surrounded by tags enclosed by chevron brackets.

 Check out the source HTML behind this page to see what I mean.
-(How do I do that?)

 Many larger sites are far more complex and harder to interpret.
+Examples on this page are much simpler.

 Today's Web Not Anticipated